javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

     ```

 `"number"`
-: When an operation expects a number, for object-to-number conversions, like maths:
+: For an object-to-number conversion, like when we're doing maths:

     ```js
     // explicit conversion